 Consult a doctor as soon as possible if uncommon or rare side effects occur.
 This is important to determine whether these are symptoms of an underlying health condition or if the vaccine is the cause.

 The available data indicate that the hepatitis B vaccine is

 It is crucial to prevent infection with the hepatitis virus during pregnancy, as it can cause serious harm to the parent and child.

-Current U.S. recommendations state that everyone who receives prenatal care should undergo screening for hepatitis.
+Current U.S. recommendations state that everyone who receives prenatal care should

 These screenings can help identify people who are at risk of the virus, such as those who regularly use needles.

 It is particularly important that these people receive a vaccination to protect the baby from infection.